dougeby/IntuneDocs/intune/windows-update-for-business-configure.md

 For example, you can use the following values in **Add or edit OMA-URI Setting**:

 - **Setting Name**: Windows Analytics Commercial ID
-- **Setting Description**: Configuring commercial id for Windows Analytics solutions
+- **Setting Description**: Configuring commercial ID for Windows Analytics solutions
 - **Data Type**: String
 - **OMA-URI** (case sensitive): ./Vendor/MSFT/DMClient/Provider/MS DM Server/CommercialID
 - **Value**: <*Use the GUID shown on the Windows Telemetry tab in your OMS workspace*>